samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 Next, execute the following Olive commands in the command line.

-1. **🔎 Inspect the data:** In this example, you're going to fine-tune Phi-3.5-Mini model so that it is specialized in answering travel related questions.
+1. **Inspect the data:** In this example, you're going to fine-tune Phi-3.5-Mini model so that it is specialized in answering travel related questions.
 The code below displays the first few records of the dataset, which are in JSON lines format:
     ```bash
     head data/data_sample_travel.jsonl
     ```
-1. **🗜️ Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called [Active Aware Quantization (AWQ)](https://arxiv.org/abs/2306.00978), which provides more accurate results than the Round to Nearest (RTN) technique:
+1. **Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called [Active Aware Quantization (AWQ)](https://arxiv.org/abs/2306.00978), which provides more accurate results than the Round to Nearest (RTN) technique:

     ```bash
     olive quantize \